CarelessInternet/Ticketer/README.md

 # Ticketer

-Welcome to the official GitHub page for the Ticketer bot!
+Welcome to the official GitHub page for the Ticketer project!
 Here lies the source code for the bot and website.<br>
 Consider starring the repository, all stars and forks are appreciated!<br>
 Do not make a public clone of the bot.<br>